bsmg/beat-saber-community-wiki/mapping.md

 ## Edit Saber
 A robust 3D track editor made in Unreal Engine by Ikeiwa!
 *Most people use a version of this editor.*

-There are currently several forks of Edit Saber that add more features.
+There are currently 3 versions of Edit Saber, listed below.
-This list shows the most robust version at the top.

 ### Mediocre Mapper
 A fork of `Edit Saber Enhanced` made by squeaksies.